 Payne Stewart case

-The third case we look at is another Florida case.
-In April 2000, the FBI and local police and state officers raided the premises of Sunjet Aviation Inc. This was after one of Sunjet’s Learjets crashed apparently as a result of the emergency oxygen system not working when all aboard died as a result of oxygen deprivation.
+The third case we look at is another Florida case of note.
+In April of 2000, the FBI and local police and state officers raided the premises of Sunjet Aviation Inc. This was after one of Sunjet's Learjets crashed apparently as a result of the emergency oxygen system not working when all aboard died as a result of oxygen deprivation on pressurization failure.

 Both of the cases resulted in no convictions and the cases were subsequently dismissed.
 The whole matter was slowly reduced to an FAA enforcement action for minor regulatory violations.